alex-free/tonyhax/anti-piracy-bypass.md

 - Versions With EDC Protection: Japan.
 - When Is The EDC Protection: First `NOW LOADING` blinking text screen after selecting the first option in the  start menu.
 - Versions With Anti-Piracy Screen: Japan.
-- When Is The Anti-Piracy Screen Check: Immeditely.
+- When Is The Anti-Piracy Screen Check: Immediately.
 - Versions With Anti-Piracy Bypass Support: Japan.

 ### Dance Dance Revolution 2nd Remix

 - Versions Tested: [Japan](http://redump.org/disc/9477/).
 - Versions With [EDC Protection](#edc): Japan.
-- When Is The EDC Protection: Immedietly at first screen with text.
+- When Is The EDC Protection: Immediately at first screen with text.
 - Versions With Anti-Piracy Screen: Japan.
-- When Is The Anti-Piracy Screen Check: Immeditely.
+- When Is The Anti-Piracy Screen Check: Immediately.
 - Versions With Anti-Piracy Bypass Support: Japan.

 ### Dance Dance Revolution 2nd Remix: Append Club Version Vol. 1